Market Octavia Plan Amendment (Formerly The Hub)

 Workshop #4 - June 11, 2019

-This workshop will build on previous workshops and provide a general project update as well as the City’s latest recommendations for all topic areas: land use, urban form, public realm and public benefits
+This workshop built on previous workshops and provide a general project update as well as the City’s latest recommendations for all topic areas: land use, urban form, public realm and public benefits

 Workshop #3 - March 8, 2017